Canborda/robotics-ROS-2-PhantomX-forward_kinematics/README.md

 ## robotics_lab2
-# TELEOP PHANTOMX ROBOT WITH ROS
+# KEYOP PHANTOMX ROBOT WITH ROS

-This repository shows how to connect and teleoperate a Phantom X robot with ROS.
+This repository shows how to connect and operate via keyboard a Phantom X robot with ROS.

 > ## Authors
 >